 Question 2: Can the UE receive an AppLayerMeasConfig-r17 IE for SCG configuration containing rrc-SegAllowedSRB4-r17 parameter?

-RAN2 response to Q1/2: It is specified in the field description that rrc-SegAllowedSRB4-r17 is only for MCG configuration and rrc-SegAllowedSRB5-r18 is only for SCG configuration.
-But there is no restriction in ASN.1 on including rrc-SegAllowedSRB5-r18 and/or rrc-SegAllowedSRB5-r18 parameters in AppLayerMeasConfig-r17 IE, since they are both optional fields.
+RAN2 response to Q1/Q2: It is specified in the field description,that rrc-SegAllowedSRB4-r17 is only configured for an MCG configuration and rrc-SegAllowedSRB5-r18 is only configured for an SCG.
+Based on which there are two RAN2 understandings:

+Understanding 1: rrc-SegAllowedSRB4-r17 is only used for an MCG, rrc-SegAllowedSRB5-r18 is only used for SCG configuration.
+But there is no restriction for MN/SN to include rrc-SegAllowedSRB4-r17/rrc-SegAllowedSRB5-r18 in AppLayerMeasConfig-r17.

+Understanding 2: rrc-SegAllowedSRB4-r17 is only configured in an MCG configuration by MN and rrc-SegAllowedSRB5-r18 is only configured in an SCG configuration by SN.

+Both understandings require updates in field descriptions of rrc-SegAllowedSRB4-r17 and rrc-SegAllowedSRB5-r18 to avoid ambiguity.

 Question 3: If the UE receives from the MN the AppLayerMeasConfig-r17 IE which does not include the rrc-SegAllowedSRB5-r18 parameter, how does the UE treat its RRC segmentation state for SRB5 after receiving this AppLayerMeasConfig-r17 parameter?
 Does the UE keep its previous RRC segmentation state for SRB5 or does the UE consider that the RRC segmentation function for SRB5 shall be disabled?